jerryc05/Hello-Object-Detection/README.md

     Run the following command in shell from folder `./cocoapi/PythonAPI`:
     ```shell script
-    python setup.py build_ext --inplace
+    python setup.py install
     ```
-5. Successful output will output `... -> pycocotools` as the last line of output.
+5. Successful output will output `Finished processing dependencies for pycocotools==...` as the last line of output.

 #### `Unix` users:
 Run the following command in shell from folder `./`: